Krull (film): Production

-Writing
+Development and writing

-In 1980, Columbia Pictures president Frank Price asked producer Ron Silverman if he and his partner Ted Mann wanted to create a fantasy film.
+In 1980, Columbia Pictures president Frank Price asked producer Ron Silverman to create a fantasy film inspired by Dungeons and Dragons Silverman stated, "Frank Price said to us 'how would you like to do a movie based on Dungeons and Dragons?'"
 Silverman agreed to do so and hired Stanford Sherman to work on the screenplay.
 Sherman wrote the "bare bones" of the plot and Columbia quickly approved it.
 While the essence of the plot was never altered during development and production, the first draft of the film was titled The Dragons of Krull, where the Beast was initially planned to be a dragon; however, the creators changed the Beast to a more "reptilian" creature for the final film, leading to the final title Krull.
+Also a monstrous snake woman was cut because of similarities with Medusa in Clash of the Titans, which had been released just a couple of years earlier.

 Steve Tesich was brought in to write a "second version" of the script.
 Tesich's version of the screenplay was discarded as dialogue-heavy and lacking in special effects, so the first script was used and re-edited instead.
 There was one point in the writing process where it was planned that Lyssa would turn into the antagonist near the end of the story, but this was not part of the final screenplay, given that the production team didn't want her to be "less than pure".
 Lysette Anthony, the actress who played Lyssa, explained that she "thought that was a little boring".

 After the first draft was finished, the writing and production team considered Peter Yates to direct the film.
-Two months after they asked him to join the project and after he finished directing Eyewitness (1981), Yates read the screenplay of The Dragons in Krull.
+Two months after they asked him to join the project and after he finished directing Eyewitness (1981), Yates read the screenplay of The Dragons of Krull.
 He was "intrigued" with what he read and accepted the position of directing the film as a "challenge".
 He reasoned in a 1983 interview that Krull would be one of those rare films that "can take full advantage of today's special effects techniques" and would differ from his more realistic previous works in that he would have to make the movie entirely based on his imagination.
 The film was in a year of pre-production, which involved Sherman editing the script, Yates creating storyboards, Stephen B. Grimes and Derek Meddings coming up with set concepts, and Ken Marshall and Anthony being cast as Colwyn and Lyssa, respectively.

-Despite persistent rumours that the film was meant to tie-in with the game Dungeons & Dragons, Gary Gygax stated, "To the best of my knowledge and belief the producers of Krull never approached TSR for a license to enable their film to use the D&D game IP."
+Because the expensive sets had already been built and were based on the screenplay by Steve Tesich, Sherman had to adapt his original script to fit the sets.